Tornado3P9/Linux-Console-Tools/zipping-compressing-files.md

 tar -xvf archive.tar.xz -C /remote/directory/
     -C   = Extract a tar file into another directory tar -xvjf archive.tar.bz2
-    -x, --extract, --get = extract files from an archive -f, --file=ARCHIVE   = specify the use of archive file to extract (--file=archive.tar.gz) -v, --verbose        = enables verbose mode, showing the progress of the command -j, --bzip2          = filter the archive through bzip2 compression
+    -x, --extract, --get # extract files from an archive -f, --file=ARCHIVE   # specify the use of archive file to extract (--file=archive.tar.gz) -v, --verbose        # enables verbose mode, showing the progress of the command -j, --bzip2          # filter the archive through bzip2 compression

 #List
 tar -tvf archive.tar.xz
-    -t, --list           = list the content of an archive
+    -t, --list           # list the content of an archive tar -tf archive.tar | wc -l    # list the content of an archive and pipe '|' it into wordcount 'wc' to count the number of lines '-l'
 ```

 #### rar